DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 3.  **Challenge:**  Implementing user-friendly dynamic search.
 When a user types in a search query, we need to return a list of destinations that match their entered query, but also show and sort the returned results by the distance from the user's current location.
 The method to search goes through all network node names and calculates a shortest path via Dijkstra's algorithm.
 Our search is dynamic, so it is called (and results displayed) after every character is typed.
 For very short search strings, a large number of results are returned and there is a significant lag in displaying them.

     **Solution:** To counteract this we handle queries of different lengths differently.
 Initially we only performed a search if they query was greater than 3 characters, but because we don't have a functionality for multiple node aliases (the user has to type exactly the gate number), we need to support 2 character searches because all gate names are 2-3 characters.
 We solved this by only searching gates if the query is less than 3 characters and then searching all place nodes if the query is 3 characters or greater.

-4. **Challenge:**

-   **Solution:**
+To further accomodate this problem, we implemented MEMOIZATION: i.e. created a dictionary and appended all the routes searched stored the dictionary in a file.
+This allowed the path to be calculated only once and look it up in the dictionary the next time same route is searched.

 ##Code Snippets